josuerf/verdaccio-gitlab/README.md

 There would be an error if the user tried to publish any package under `@group2/**`.

-<b>*publish* with "nameMapping" strategy</b>:
+#####*publish* with "nameMapping" strategy:

 The same rules apply, but with some differences:
-* In cases where the scope or project name in the package is different from the group or project in GitLab, it is possible to define the mapping for these names.
+- In cases where the scope or project name in the package is different from the group or project in GitLab, it is possible to define the mapping for these names.
-* Use case-insensitive matching.
+- Use case-insensitive matching.
-* Define the search path for group names through the searchPath variable, following the GroupSchema from the GitLab API.
+- Define the search path for group names through the searchPath variable, following the GroupSchema from the GitLab API.
-* Define the search path for project names through the searchPath variable, following the ProjectSchema from the GitLab API.
+- Define the search path for project names through the searchPath variable, following the ProjectSchema from the GitLab API.

 ## Configuration Options